liuwuliuyun/tf-mcp-server/docs/azure-authentication.md

 The Azure Terraform MCP Server can operate in different modes depending on your Azure authentication setup:

-- **🔓 No Authentication**: Basic documentation retrieval, HCL formatting, and static analysis work without Azure credentials
+- **🔓 No Authentication**: Basic documentation retrieval for AzureRM and AzAPI providers
-- **🔐 With Authentication**: Full functionality including Terraform plan execution, Azure resource analysis, and Conftest policy validation
+- **🔐 With Authentication**: Full functionality including Azure resource export, Terraform coverage audit, and Azure Resource Graph queries

 ### Authentication Methods